raspberrypi/documentation/installation/installing-images/README.md

 ## Using other tools

-Most other tool require you to download the image first, then use the tool to write it to your SD card.
+Most other tools require you to download the image first, then use the tool to write it to your SD card.

 ### Download the image

-Official images for recommended operating systems are available to download from the Raspberry Pi website [Downloads page](https://www.raspberrypi.org/downloads/).
+Official images for recommended operating systems are available to download from the Raspberry Pi website [downloads page](https://www.raspberrypi.org/downloads/).

 Alternative distributions are available from third-party vendors.